Low-lying areas around Tauranga’s harbour are vulnerable to inundation (flooding) by the sea, especially during storm events.

 - Producing Land information memoranda (LIM)

 The Resource Management Act 1991 requires council to consider whether a proposed subdivision will be at significant risk from natural hazards.
-As a result of the information now available from this study, any application made for the subdivision of land which is located wholly or partly within a hazard area relating to a 1% AEP inundation level and subject to 0.8m, 1.25m and 1.6m of sea level rise projections will require assessment to determine this risk under paragraphs 106(1A)(b) and (c) of the Resource Management Act 1991.
+As a result of the information now available from this study, any application made for the subdivision of land which is located wholly or partly within a hazard area relating to a 1% AEP inundation level and subject to 0.6m, 1.05m and 1.4m (NZVD 16) of sea level rise projections will require assessment to determine this risk under paragraphs 106(1A)(b) and (c) of the Resource Management Act 1991.
 To determine the required process and scenarios to be used in any subdivision consent application please contact Councils Planning Department.

 A land information memorandum (LIM) is a report that provides a summary of all the information council has on file about a property.
 For both sellers and buyers, a LIM may answer some important questions about the land or any buildings that are on the property.
 Under the Local Government Official Information and Meetings Act 1987, council is required to make LIM information available to any interested party.
 This includes any information that Council may hold in relation to natural hazards where council is required to show all known natural hazards information, that may potentially occur.